uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Four ♥/Cups
   + upright: meditation, apathy, reevaluation, contemplation, disconnectedness
   + reversed: retreat, withdrawal, checking in
++ The Wanderer's Oracle: Wind ‖ Earth
+  + situation: The Wanderer feels a strong wind blow through the valley, stirring up dust and making the trees bend and groan.
+  + admonition: Wait in a safe spot for the wind to spend itself, lest, in its headlong hurry it fells a branch on you or blows the dust in your eyes.
 + Greek Myth: The Labors of Heracles - 3\.
 The Ceryneian Hind
   + mode: capture and release; with humility toward the gods
   + results: nothing, really \[cough, cough!\]